-How to detect termites in Arizona houses
+How to detect termites in your arizona home

 Tell-tale signs of a termite infestation:

 Termite Swarmers – small flying insects that fly near windows and leave their discarded wings behind.
 Termite swarmers look very similar to flying ants.
-Correct identification is critical as part of a professional customized solution.
+Correct identification is critical as part of a professionally customized solution.
 Typically, the swarmers come out around the springtime, but termites remain active all year round.

 Termites are secretive pests and spotting them can prove to be very tricky.